AitorDB/home-assistant-sun-card/README.md

 ### Manual Installation

+1. If necessary, create a `www` folder in your configuration folder (where `configuration.yaml` is found).
-1. Download the `home-assistant-sun-card.js` file from the [latest release](https://github.com/rejuvenate/sun-card/releases) and save it to your `configuration/www` folder.
+1. Download the `lovelace-sun-card.js` file from the [latest release](https://github.com/rejuvenate/lovelace-sun-card/releases) and save it to your `configuration/www` folder.
-2. Navigate to `Configuration > Lovelace dashboard > Resources` in Home Assistant and click on `Add resource`.
+1. Navigate to `Configuration > Lovelace dashboard > Resources` in Home Assistant and click on `Add resource`.
-   - Add `/local/community/home-assistant-sun-card.js` to the URL field.
+   - Add `/local/community/lovelace-sun-card.js` to the URL field.
    - Choose `Javascript Module` as the Resource type.

 ## Setup